Table of Contents

 - When you use our services

 When you use our services, we collect personal information, such as names, e-mail addresses, postal addresses, phone numbers, and job titles, in order to provide you with the services.
+We also collect information related to the actions you have taken in our applications.

 When you sign up to take one of our certification exams, we will collect your name and contact information.
 We will also collect and store personal information you provide to us about your need for special accommodations.
 This personal information may be shared with our computer-based exam hosting service.
 The computer-based exam hosting service may also share with us personal information you provide to them to verify your identity in taking the exam.
 We will collect your exam results and, in conjunction with maintaining your certification(s), your record of participation in continuing privacy education.
 Only authorized employees within the iManage companies have access to your certification exam scores and personal information pertaining to any special accommodations you may request.